What is PFAS and How Does it Affect the Fire & Emergency Service?

 Some priorities identified in the 72-page action plan include:

 - Ground water cleanup

 - Research on the impact of PFAS and newer generation fluorinated chemicals on human health

 - Expanding knowledge about PFAS in everyday commerce

 - Understanding transport mechanism for PFAS in the atmosphere

 The U.S. Department of Defense has begun to address its contribution to groundwater and drinking water pollution as a result of PFAS training and testing.

 Learn more about the steps U.S. government departments and agencies are taking to address the rules and regulations surrounding PFAS:

 Learn how to protect yourself against exposure to dangerous chemicals found in firefighting aqueous film forming foam (AFFF) solutions by watching this short and helpful U.S. Fire Administration Video.

-Brandon Allen, IAFC Government Relations Manager
+Steven Alonzo, IAFC Government Relations Manager